 Earthquakes are excluded from homeowners and renters insurance policies because of how catastrophic the claims losses can be.
 Much like floods, earthquakes tend to result in total losses for home and renters policies, and are deemed too risky for a standard policy.
 However, if you’re in an earthquake-prone area, you can purchase an earthquake endorsement or separate earthquake insurance policy entirely.

 In California, for example, most earthquake policies are backed by the California Earthquake Authority.
 While this is separate from a homeowners or renters policy, they can be linked.

 Although it won’t be as significant as a collision or liability claim, filing a claim after an earthquake will raise your rates.
-On average, this claim will raise your auto insurance rates by $98 per year — or about $49 per six-month policy term.
+On average, this claim will raise your auto insurance rates by $90 per year — or about $7 per month.

-We’ve added this $98 estimate over a three-year period because that is how long an insurance company will charge you after a claim.
+An insurance company will typically add this additional increase to your policy for three years after a claim.
 However, you might receive a bigger rate increase from a rate revision.
-A rate revision occurs when an insurance company reviews their losses from the previous year to determine if they need to raise or lower their premiums in the future to remain profitable.
+A rate revision occurs when an insurance company reviews its losses from the previous year to determine if they need to raise or lower its premiums in the future to remain profitable.
 If a year has included particularly large claims payouts — which can happen after natural disasters — insurers will raise rates to make up for their losses.